laurennoell/Lariat-Crafting/README.md

             2. 30 Primal Chaos These come from outdoor activities/raid/pvp/dungeons/playing the game
             3. Shimmering Clasps Just buy them from the Auction House
             4. Illimited Diamond - AH.
 If you're really strapped on cash, you can get rank 2 but if you get rank 3, the neck will be rank 4 which is really nice.
+More words on recrafting at the end.
             5. Elemental Harmony - Buy it from the Auction house.
             6. Some kind of an infusion either primal or concentrated primal.
 I think go with primal if you have it (drops 1 per m+11 or higher completed), if you don't its fine